Meta Robots Tag & X-Robots-Tag Explained

 Meta Robots vs. Robots.txt

-A robots.txt file is a single text file that applies to the entire site.
-And tells search engines which pages to crawl.
+• A robots.txt file is a single text file that applies to the entire site.
+It instructs search engines which pages to crawl.

 What Are Robots Meta Tags Used For?

-Robots meta tags help control how Google crawls and indexes a page's content.
-Including whether to:
+Robots meta tags help you control how Google and other search engines handle a page’s content.
+You can specify whether to:

-• Show cached results of the page on the search engine results pages (SERPs)
+• Show cached results in search results pages (SERPs)

-• Show a snippet of the page on the SERPs
+• Show a snippet of the page in SERPs

-But first, let’s discuss why robots meta tags are important and how they can affect your site’s SEO.
+Next, this article explains which attributes you can use to instruct search engines.
+But first, learn why robots meta tags are important and how they affect SEO.

 How Do Robots Meta Tags Affect SEO?